raspberrypilearning/fl-programming-robotics/docs/week-1/fl-progrobot-w1-step01.md

 + Using an ultrasonic distance sensor (UDS) to detect objects
 + Using inputs to control the outputs of your robot
 + How line sensors work
++ Using line sensors with your robot to detect and follow a line
 + How changing an algorithm can improve the performance of your robot

 ### What you will need